-Development of grievance handling proceduresA grievance handling procedure has been developed to guide the informal resolution of grievances at factory-level.
+A grievance handling procedure has been developed to guide the informal resolution of grievances at factory level.
 The purpose of this procedure is to address a grievance expeditiously and constructively in order to avoid its escalation, including into a possibly avoidable formal process.

-These guidelines were developed through extensive consultation with factories while workshops have also taken place with worker and management representatives of pilot factories.
+These guidelines were developed through extensive consultation with factories, while workshops have also taken place with worker and management representatives of pilot factories.

 Priority 2: Sustainable and effective mechanisms for conciliation and arbitration are established.

-Development of conciliation capacity in the Department of LabourThrough workshops with the Department of Labour, the current dispute resolution system and capacity of the Department of Labour has been mapped.
-A total of 30 conciliators and 30 investigators of unfair labour practices will be trained by the ILO-ITC by early 2018.
+The current dispute resolution system and capacity of the Department of Labour (DoL) has been mapped through a series of workshops with DOL.
+DOL has taken initiative to establish a centralized pool of conciliators within the department.
+A total of 30 conciliators and 30 investigators of unfair labour practices from DOL were trained by the ILO-ITC in February 2018.

 Priority 3: Enhanced capacities of employers and workers organizations to dialogue and to prevent and resolve disputes.

-Establishment of the Workers’ Resource CentreThe development of the capacity of unions to engage with Government and employers more effectively, and to better serve their members is an important objective of the project.
-The institutional instrument for this is a Workers’ Resource Centre (WRC).
+The development of the capacity of unions to engage with Government and employers more effectively, and to better serve their members is an important objective of the project.
+The institutional instrument for this is a Workers Resource Centre (WRC).